rwblokzijl/Msc-thesis-EuroToken/thesis.md

 year 2000, less than 22 percent of transaction in the EU were card transactions.
 In 2019 this is over 47 percent [@CashTransactionsEuro:online].
-This decline of central bank money lead to a number of unfavorable scenarios [@ReportDigitalEuro].
+This decline of central bank money lead to a number of unfavorable scenarios [@ReportDigitalEuro:online].
 The decline of open and off-line money can lead to financial exclusion for the unranked and vulnerable in our society.
 In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked:online].
 As more and more businesses move online or become pin only.
 These people see